Home | Browse Topics | Family law | Family violence and elder abuse | The criminal law: Protections for vulnerable adults

 • The operators of the hospital, institution or residence the vulnerable person lives in.

-For more information, see: “Where to go for more support” at the bottom of this page.
+For more information, see: “Where to go for more support”.

 Did this answer your question?